PraveenSubramani88/DS_Learning_Repo/MLFlow_Questions.md

 ---

 # ✅ 8 — What `mlflow.autolog()` does (sklearn example)

+It automatically logs parameters, metrics, and the trained model without you writing manual logging code.

 Autologging automatically captures params, metrics, and model for many libraries.

 ```python